Drought support package for Victorian farmers

 Councils are responsible for distributing these payments.

-Financial Household Relief Payments – south west Victoria
+Household Financial Relief payments – south west Victoria

-Catchment management authority (CMA) Drought Employment Program
+Catchment Management Authority (CMA) Drought Employment Program

-Fee and duty relief package
+Duties and fees relief package

 Agriculture Victoria is working with livestock biosecurity compensation fund advisory committee chairs, and food safety regulators Dairy Food Safety Victoria and PrimeSafe, to develop this package.